Employee Stock Options – The Beginner’s Guide Part 1

-In the startup world, getting ownership in the company you work for can make a significant part of your compensation package.
-Employee stock options are typically the form of this ownership value.
+In the startup world, getting ownership in the company you work for can be a significant part of your compensation package.
+Employee stock options are a form of this ownership value.
 It can appreciate dramatically as the company grows and may even turn into cash in your pocket when the company exits.
 On paper, that all sounds great and simple.
 In reality, however, the options world can get complicated and overwhelming.
 Don’t worry, we’re here to help you with that!
 This post will be the first step.

 What Is A Stock Option?

-A stock option gives its holder the opportunity to acquire company shares in the future.
-The price of the stock option is a predetermined price that is set when the option is issued.
-It is a right to buy a share, and until you exercise this right, you are not a shareholder.
-This predetermined price – the exercise price or strike price.
-It’s set at the time the option is awarded to the employee (the grant date) and remains fixed throughout the life of the option and until the option expires.
-It is simply the price that the option holder must pay to turn an option into a share.
-It is set to the Fair Market Value of a common share of the company at the time the option is awarded.
-That means that different employees that receive options at the same time will typically get options with the same strike price, but options awarded on different dates could have different strike prices.
+- Exercise Price: What it will cost you to buy one share of the company.
+It’s a predetermined price that is set when the option is granted to you.
+The exercise price remains fixed throughout the life of the option.
+It is set to the Fair Market Value of a common share of the company at the time the option is awarded.This means that different employees receiving options at the same time will typically get options with the same exercise price, but options with different grant/award dates (the day you got your stock options) could have different exercise prices.

-How Long Is The Vesting Period?
+What Is The Vesting Period?